Key takeaways

 Most credit card issuers offer the opportunity to lower the interest rate charged on your credit card balance.
 Here are some steps you can take to reduce your credit card interest rate:

 • Make more than the minimum payment.
-Making more than the minimum payment each month can also help to reduce your credit card interest rate.
+If you can’t pay off your balance in full, then the next best thing is making more than the minimum payment each month.
 By doing this, you could pay off your balance faster and reduce the overall amount of interest you’re charged.

 • Make multiple payments each month.
 Making multiple payments in the same month will reduce your average daily balance, which will, in turn reduce the interest you’ll be charged.